Leo Krzycki

 Leo Krzycki (also known as Leon Krzycki in Polish; August 10, 1881 – January 22, 1966) was an American socialist and labor leader of Polish descent who served on the Milwaukee Common Council from 1912 to 1916, as vice president of the Amalgamated Clothing Workers of America from 1920 to 1947, and as national chairman of the Socialist Party of America from 1933 to 1936.

 Early life

 Leo C. Krzycki was born on August 10, 1881, in Milwaukee, Wisconsin, to Martin Krzycki and Katherine Wobszal.
-He was involved with the labor movement from a young age, leading an unsuccessful lithographers' strike at 15 which keft him blacklisted by the company.
+He was involved with the labor movement from a young age, leading an unsuccessful lithographers' strike at 15 which left him blacklisted by the company.
 He spent the next several years working odd jobs and became radicalized, returning to Milwaukee and becoming vice president of the Lithographic Press Feeders Union in 1904.